Chartered Patent Attorney

 Mike is a European patent attorney with an extensive IT, telecommunications and engineering practice.
 His main areas of technical expertise include cryogenics, computer software, telecommunications, semiconductor devices, remote sensing, MRI and NMR, analysis instrumentation, process control, document security and processing, metallurgy and materials science.

 He advises many UK-based clients, including SMEs and multinationals on each of the many aspects of patents and designs relevant to their commercial objectives.
 He also advises many overseas clients, including some of the world’s largest companies, in relation to the protection of inventions throughout Europe and the UK.

-Michael is a highly experienced practitioner in all aspects of patent and design law, from the day-to-day matters such as patent drafting and prosecution of patent/design applications internationally; through to the more strategic matters such as advising upon practical IP strategies to support desired commercial outcomes.
+Mike is a highly experienced practitioner in all aspects of patent and design law, from the day-to-day matters such as patent drafting and prosecution of patent/design applications internationally; through to the more strategic matters such as advising upon practical IP strategies to support desired commercial outcomes.
 He also provides due diligence assessments relating to new commercial projects or perceived threats, together with specific infringement and validity advice.
-He has been involved in UK and overseas patent litigation and also represents clients regularly at hearings before the European Patent Office.
+Mike has been involved in UK and overseas patent litigation and also represents clients regularly at hearings before the European Patent Office.